 Guidelines for Submission of Posters

-The Poster Submission Form can be filled out and submitted online at 2013 Poster Proposal.
+Poster information can be submitted online at 2015 Poster Proposal.

 Poster Form and layout is at the discretion of the authors.
 However, please respect a maximum width of 48 inches for posters.
 Please bring your own pins or adhesive for attachment to display.
-Display boards will be assigned by 2 pm on the day of the section reception.
+Display boards will be assigned by 12 pm on the day of the poster session.
 Please place your poster at your assigned board.

 Student Poster Competition